Ars Technica: Russia has plans to compete with SpaceX - however there are weak points

 20 November 2017 21: 57

-moreover, I draw attention to that, Proton and the Union, the launch vehicles were created in the 1960s (after undergoing unprincipled modernization)
+Moreover, I would like to draw attention to the fact that Proton and Soyuz launch vehicles were created in the 1960s (subsequently undergoing minor modernizations)

 If it were not for the undercover political upheaval that occurred in the late 60s, after which the party elite began to spread rot (by setting the wrong tasks and intervening in the development concept) of the Soviet cosmonautics, it is hard to imagine even what its achievements would be at least in the early 90s.